 - Mutual support – Collaboration/partnership working

 - Relaxation of rules – Flexible funding

 - Online Scotland – Digital access

 SURF Covid-19: Lessons from the Frontline Report

-SURF’s role as Scotland’s Regeneration Forum has become even more crucial during the COVID 19 crisis, as our network of community groups, local authorities, national agencies and funders responded to the lockdown’s disproportionate impact on the poorest people and places.
+SURF’s role as Scotland’s Regeneration Forum became even more crucial during the COVID 19 crisis, as our network of community groups, local authorities, national agencies and funders responded to the lockdown’s disproportionate impact on the poorest people and places.

 A key part of SURF’s work is to identify and share learning which can inform and improve regeneration policy and practice across Scotland.

-Since lockdown began in March 2020, SURF has provided a platform for SURF’s network to tell their stories of challenges, responses and resilience.
-These frontline responses – more than 150 of them – represent a unique resource, providing inspiring examples of the ways in which communities and their partners have responded nimbly and effectively to immediate needs.
-These stories from all over Scotland form the basis of SURF’s COVID report.
+After lockdown began in March 2020, SURF provided a platform for SURF’s network to tell their stories of challenges, responses and resilience.
+Those frontline responses – more than 150 of them – represent a unique resource, providing inspiring examples of the ways in which communities and their partners responded nimbly and effectively to immediate need.
+Those stories from all over Scotland form the basis of SURF’s COVID report.